Skateside/ariajs/README.md

 // <button type="button">Toggle</button>
 ```

+You can use the [no-proxy plugin](docs/plugins.md#no-proxy-plugin) if you need to support older browsers.

 ## Unit Test Troubleshooting

 PhantomJS currently doesn't understand `Proxy`, which AriaJS uses.
 If you run `gulp test`, you may see this error: